 This demonstrates our commitment to gender equality and provides us with an action plan against which we measure our progress and success.
 Our work supports the University’s BU2025 vision and our core values of excellence, creativity, responsibility and, in particular, inclusivity.

-BU’s most recent Athena Swan application (pdf, 2.6mb) was signed by the Vice-Chancellor Professor John Vinney and the Chair of the Board Professor Richard Conder.
+BU’s most recent Athena Swan application (pdf, 2.6mb) was signed by Professor John Vinney, Vice-Chancellor from 2010 to August 2024, and Professor Richard Conder, Chair of the Board.

 BU also became a member of the Race Equality Charter in 2016.
 It is an initiative, also managed by Advance HE, that aims to improve the representation, progression and success of minority ethnic staff and students within higher education.